martijnmeeldijk/afstudeerproject/docs/Scope_And_Vision.md

 ## **4.1 User Interfaces**

 A user interface is provided in the form of a webapp.
-Several kinds of important data is shown such as the amount of violations and timestamps in the form of a graph. there is also a live video feed where you can see the video which the software is processing now. there is also the ability to change the setting of the application in this interface.
+On the dashboard the logged violations will be plotted onto a graph.
+There is also a live video feed where you can see the video which the software is processing now.

+There's also a settings page on which you can change the configuration file.
+So that you can change some configurations without needing direct access to the jetson (the jetson needs to be running for you to change the configurations)

 ## **4.2** Software Interfaces